lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {{RFC9783}}, often employ nonces to ensure the freshness of Evidence.
 Further details on ensuring Evidence freshness can be found in {{Section 10 of RFC9334}}.

+In this document, the freshness of Evidence refers to the incorporation of the nonce into the claims carried by the Evidence so that the Verifier can determine that the Evidence was generated for the current appraisal transaction.
+It does not mean that all other claims in the Evidence are newly collected or updated for each exchange.
+For example, a measurement claim describing a second-stage bootloader would normally change only when that bootloader software is updated, not merely because a fresh nonce was requested.

-{{Section 3 of I-D.ietf-lamps-csr-attestation}} defines an AttestationBundle that can contain one or more AttestationStatement values.
+{{Section 3 of I-D.ietf-lamps-csr-attestation}} defines an
+`AttestationBundle` that can contain one or more `AttestationStatement` values.
 For each Evidence statement whose freshness is to be established using a nonce, the end entity may wish to request a separate nonce.

 Since an end entity requires one or more nonces via the RA/CA, an additional roundtrip is necessary.
 However, a CSR is a one-shot message.
 Therefore, CMP, EST, and CMC enable the end